This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Manufacture of Timber”.

 d) Reducing weight

-Explanation: The logs are cut into board using circular saws and band saws.
+Explanation: The logs are cut into the board using circular saws and band saws.
 This is called conversion, and first stage of conversion is the process called breaking down.
 It means rough sawing.

 7. How many types of rough sawing are there?